s0rta/revengate-new/roadmap.md

 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] plasus rats have a more aggressive version of TribalTerritorial
+- [ ] Tracking keeps moving towards the last place where they saw their prey after it becomes unperceived

 ## v1.0
 - [ ] saved games